 At least OpenBSD and FreeBSD (possibly others) all have excellent KMS support nowadays; short for Kernel Mode Setting

 .
 This avoids the inefficiency of BIOS/UEFI methods, by having the kernel set modes directly.
-It is based on KMS drivers that the BSD projects ported over from the GNU+Linux kernel.
+It is based on KMS drivers that the BSD projects ported over from the Linux kernel.
 With this, you can use X11/Wayland in FreeBSD (and just X11 in OpenBSD, for now).

 For example: on FreeBSD, you can install graphics/drm-kmod